ampproject/amphtml/spec/amp-html-format.md

 ### IDs

-Internal AMP IDs prefixed with `-amp-` and `i-amp-` are disallowed in AMP HTML.
+Certian ID names are disallowed in AMP HTML, such as IDs prefixed with `-amp-` and `i-amp-` that may conflict with internal AMP IDs.

-Consult AMP documentation for specific extensions before using `amp-` and `AMP` IDs to avoid conflict with the features provided by these extensions, such as `amp-access`.
+Consult the AMP documentation for specific extensions before using `amp-` and `AMP` IDs to avoid conflict with the features provided by these extensions, such as `amp-access`.

-All other authored IDs are allowed in AMP HTML markup.
+View the full list of disallowed ID names [here](../validator/validator-main.protoascii#L5392).

 ### Links